Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - screen `HPC` coordinate -> helioprojective -> WCS plane -> source pixel
 - the raw image-footprint `HPC` bounds and the centered `HPC` display bounds used in the validation runs reported here
+- the `ARC` observer-image WCS interpretation used for the tested `HPLN-ARC / HPLT-ARC` case
 - the `CAR` and `CEA` source WCS interpretation used for `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps
 - direct comparison between the `formal-TAN` path in `Orthographic` mode and